Anne Landhäußer

 The Master’s programme Psychology at Ulm University teaches in depth:

-The Psychology pathway at Ulm University is characteristic for its strong research focus.
+Psychology at Ulm University is characterised by its strong research focus.
 Students are involved in research projects and have the opportunity to work with renowned scientists.

 Innovative learning concepts, small student groups as well as personal support and close interaction with lecturers create an exceptional study experience.

-In honour of its tradition of science, Ulm University teaches its students in-depth subject-specific knowledge as well as methodological and application-oriented competences.
+In honour of its sientific tradition, Ulm University teaches its students in-depth subject-specific knowledge as well as methodological and application-oriented competencies.

-The programme combines practice orientation with research focus and graduates practitioners with the capacity to think and work scientifically.
+The programme combines a practical orientation with research focus and graduates practitioners with the capacity to think and work scientifically.

 Well-established cooperations exist with a variety of clinics in the region (e.g. Clinic for Child and Adolescent Psychiatry Ulm, Clinic for Psychosomatic Medicine and Psychotherapy Ulm) and industrial enterprises.